 *Westinghouse’s 20-inch LCD TV for $300 at J&R Music World.

-With CE products, particularly flat panel TV, proving the default gift of the holiday period, much of the season's sales volume was generated in specialty stores and electronics departments.
-Richard Galanti, executive VP/chief financial officer of Costco, said the warehouse club enjoyed "very strong" CE and PC sales over the holiday period, with electronics up over 20 percent in November year-over-year and total TV sales up nearly 50 percent for the month.
+With CE products, particularly flat panel TV, proving the default gift of the holiday period, much of the season’s sales volume was generated in specialty stores and electronics departments.
+Richard Galanti, executive VP and CFO of Costco, said the warehouse club enjoyed “very strong” CE and PC sales over the holiday period, with electronics up over 20 percent in November year-over-year and total TV sales up nearly 50 percent for the month.

-Also helping holiday business was increased availability compared with the previous year.
-"We're pretty much getting anything we want from vendors," Galanti added.
+Also helping holiday business was increased availability compared to the previous year.
+“We’re pretty much getting anything we want from vendors,” Galanti added.

-While falling price points were a boon to Costco's earnings thanks to its business model, CE specialty retailers were singing the bottom line blues.
+While falling price points were a boon to Costco’s earnings thanks to its business model and cost structure, CE specialty retailers were singing the bottom line blues.
 In a conference call last month, Phil Schoonover, president/CEO of Circuit City, said moves by vendors and retail competitors led to price drops on mid to large screen LCD TVs that were 50 percent greater than the company had planned for, while price declines in plasma were three times greater than anticipated.
 Margins had remained comparable to the prior-year period until October, and then fell below 2005 levels for the balance of 2006, executives said.

 Best Buy was similarly caught off guard by the plunging price points on flat panel.
-Mike Vitelli, CE and product management senior VP, said LCD prices fell 25 percent for the year while plasma dropped 30 percent.
-The declines were "lower than we planned," he conceded, and attributed them to "manufacturers anxious to move product."
+Mike Vitelli, senior VP for CE and product management, said LCD prices fell 25 percent for the year while plasma dropped 30 percent.
+The declines were “lower than we planned,” he conceded, and attributed them to “manufacturers anxious to move product.”

 Vitelli told analysts last month that pricing was set for the fourth quarter, and that the rate of decline would slow this year.
 “There will always be someone out there that can do something desperate, but we don’t see that now,” he said.